 A Cheat Sheet for Getting Bear Smart

 With bears emerging from their wintery dens all over North America, we wanted to give you an easy-to-reference cheat sheet of 20 bear smart practices to consider for life in bear country.
 Keeping bears away from human food sources gives our bears a chance at a long life.
-Unfortunately, far-too-often a food-conditioned bear becomes a bear with a death sentence.
+Unfortunately, far-too-often bears that have learned to seek food in peopled areas are killed by authorities.

 Please save the life of a bear by sharing this cheat sheet to your friends & neighbors via email, Facebook, Twitter, or print it out and send it in the mail.
 Better yet, memorize this list and turn it into a singing telegram.
 (PS – If you opt for the last option, please send us video of you doing it).